36 Non-Candy Easter Egg Fillers Kids Will Love

 Minifigures

 The thing I like best about Minifigures when it comes to Easter egg hunts is their size.
 They make a perfect egg filler that most kids will love.
 Check out your local Lego store for interesting Minifigure options.
-Or the surprise Minifigure bags can be folded to fit into a medium sized egg. (affiliate) Two times the surprise!
+Or the surprise Minifigure bags can be folded to fit into a medium sized egg. (affiliate) Two times the fun!

 Fillers for a Crowd

 If you’re planning an Easter egg hunt for lots of people (your neighborhood, scout troop, church community or the such), you might need Easter egg fillers in larger quantities.
-The ones I listed above are more for individual kids baskets since they come in smaller quantities.
+The ones I listed above are more for individual kids’ baskets since they come in smaller quantities.
+If you’re having a large-scale Easter egg hunt, though, you will want more budget friendly Easter egg fillers.
+Here are a few ideas that come in bulk quantities, which makes them better for a large crowd.
+Here are some of my favorites (affiliates):

 Can I Make It an Easter Egg Scavenger Hunt?